Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/concept-procedural-motion.md

 For example, the [Deoccluder](CinemachineDeoccluder.md) extension moves a camera out of the way of GameObjects that obstruct the camera’s view of its target.

-See the [reference](Reference.md) to get the full list of Cinemachine Camera Extensions.
+See the [Reference](Reference.md) to get the list of all available Cinemachine Camera Extensions and access their detailed descriptions.

 ## Target GameObject tracking